 Leaving the caverns we drove over the border and in to Texas…where we saw this incredible boat on a trailer at the gas station owned by a German couple now living in Atlanta.
 We were just outside Valentine heading to Marfa.

 Jan 2nd.
-Walked around Austin, milder than what we’ve experienced the rest of the trip but grey skies lingering.
-A big student town, the streets are quiet with most of them still away visiting family and a lot of businesses still closed for the holiday.
+Walked around Austin, milder weather than what we’ve experienced the rest of the trip and grey skies lingering.
+A big student town, the streets are quiet with most of them still away visiting family and many businesses still closed for the holiday.
 A bit too quiet, lacking the atmosphere associated with a city.
 We walked along the Colorado riverfront which runs right through the city, across one of the bridges in to the Downtown Austin area, passing the State Capitol Building and heading for the Bremond Block Historic District.
 11 beautiful historic houses unfortunately currently overlooking a huge building site and high rises.We haven’t seen a lot of art on this trip because most of the galleries were closed for the season but in Austin we visited The Blanton Museum of Art which has a great collection.
 These were some of my personal favourites.
-Top left: one of my favourite artists Charles White ‘Homage to Sterling Brown’ (1972).
-Below that another favourite artist and a large installation piece by Ghanaian artist El Anatsui.
-Large wire installation by Brazilian artist Frida Baranek.
-Yellow painting by Brazilian artist Antonio Henrique Amaral and portrait of a boy by Texan artist Sedrick Huckaby.
+One of my favourite artists Charles White ‘Homage to Sterling Brown’ (1972), a large installation piece by Ghanaian artist El Anatsui.
+Large wire installation by Brazilian artist Frida Baranek and portrait of a boy by Texan artist Sedrick Huckaby.

 And an amazingly detailed screenprint ‘Long Life to the Creative Force’ (1989) by David Botello (below).Just outside the gallery stands the artist Ellsworth Kelly’s ‘Austin’ a 2,715 square-foot contemplative space designed and gifted to Austin, Texas in 2015 by the artist.
 Luminous coloured glass windows, a wooden totemic structure and 14 simple black and white marble panels create a simple but calming atmosphere.